The story

 Made for the way India eats.

 Toast and chai.
 The sandwich in the lunchbox.
-The Sunday French toast.
+Bread-omelette on Sunday.
 Built to hold up.

 Why this exists.